gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ## Prepare my data

 1. Focus on the most important fields first ([Mandatory fields](/data-aggregator-faqs#minimal-mandatory-fields-of-the-data-aggregator){:target="_blank"}, [MIDS fields](/data-aggregator-faqs#additional-fields-increasing-data-quality-in-the-data-aggregator-mids){:target="_blank"}) and then proceed with the ones you think are important/interesting.
-   - You don't need to upload your entire database into the Aggregator.
+   - You don't need to import your entire database into the Aggregator.
 Some of your fields are purely internal management.
-2. Check that your file does not have
+<br>2.
+Check that your file does not have
    - catalogNumber duplicates
    - empty scientificName fields
    - duplicated columns

-Please check out our [FAQs](/en/data-aggregator-faqs){:target="_blank"} for more details on how to prepare your dataset/collection for the upload in DAGI.
+Please check out our [FAQs](/en/data-aggregator-faqs){:target="_blank"} for more details on how to prepare your dataset/collection for the import in DAGI.

 <div style="text-align: center; margin-top: 50px; border: 5px solid #000; padding: 20px;">
   <p style="font-size: 20px;"><strong>What you are expected to have at the end of this step:</strong></p>